 Morgan Creek Digital, a private equity venture capital fund, recently attracted $55 million in investments from two pension funds in Fairfax County, Virginia.
-The pension funds are using these blockchain and crypto assets to replace small cap U.S. equities as a high-risk, high-return part of their portfolio — a trend that seems to be catching on elsewhere.
+The crypto pension fund is using these blockchain and crypto assets to replace small-cap U.S. equities as a high-risk, high-return part of their portfolio — a trend that seems to be catching on elsewhere.

 We’re not doing this for crypto exposure, but we do get some of that, and it does so far exhibit some uncorrelated behavior relative to other asset classes,” said Andy Spellar, CIO of one of the pension funds, in an interview with CoinDesk.
 “To be honest it’s so early in its lifecycle that I don’t have a good idea of whether that will hold up or not.”

 There have been many efforts to introduce a Bitcoin exchange-traded fund (ETF) in the United States, but the Securities and Exchange Commission (SEC) has been hesitant to approve them.
 While some applications have been denied outright, others have been delayed or canceled due to onerous regulatory requirements and delays by the SEC in responding to requests.

 Kryptoin, Crescent Crypto, and Wilshire Phoenix have ETF proposals that are currently pending SEC approval.
 The SEC's biggest concern thus far has been price manipulation, which Chairman Jay Clayton expressed in June of last year.
 The agency doesn't see Bitcoin or other cryptocurrencies as "regulated markets of significant size" where an ETF makes sense.